forestagostinelli/DeepCubeA/README.md

 One can also add additional states to training set by doing GBFS during the update stage and adding the states encountered during GBFS to the states used for approximate value iteration (`--max_update_gbfs_steps`)

 During A* search, increasing the weight on the path cost (`--weight`, range should be [0,1]) and the batch size (`--batch_size`) generally improves results.

+# Using DeepCubeA to Solve Your Own Problem
+You can create your own environment by implementing the abstract methods in environments/environment_abstract.py See environments/cube3.py for an example.

 # Parallelism
 Data generation, training, and solving can be easily parallelized across multiple CPUs and GPUs.